Object details

 Gift from jiu-jitsu expert Uchimura Tengan to Isabella Stewart Gardner, 1906.

-A 20th-century Japanese military hangs on the wall in the Vatichino - a striking contrast to the rest of the bric-a-brac in the narrow gallery.
+This 20th-century Japanese military is a striking contrast to the rest of the bric-a-brac in the Vatichino gallery.
 The flag was a gift from jiu-jitsu expert Uchimura Tengan to Isabella Stewart Gardner.
 He famously gave Gardner private lessons in jiu-jitsu.
 The “Hinomaru,” as the national flag of Japan is called, consists of a large red disk, representing the sun, in the center of a white rectangular horizontal background.
 Many of the gifts Gardner’s friends gave her were stored in the Vatichino, and remain there today.

 Vatichino